Hello! My name is June Kim. I'm a journalist who writes, analyzes data, and produces compelling graphics from start to finish.

 With a background in computer science and journalism, I merge rigorous data-driven reporting with eye-catching visuals.

-I am currently a Graphics Fellow at The New York Times, where I report on data-driven and visual stories.
+I am currently a Graphics Fellow at The New York Times, where I report on visual and data-driven stories.
 Prior to this, I covered climate and energy for MIT Technology Review and reported for outlets including Scientific American, Inside Climate News, Twin Cities PBS and more.
 I hold a master's degree in Data Journalism from Columbia Journalism School.

 Data & Graphics Reporting

 Take a look at some of my best work.
-All stories include original reporting and data analysis using pandas, R, or SQL.
-I use ggplot and Rawgraphs for exploratory visualizations, before polishing the charts using Illustrator.
+All stories include original reporting, data gathering and analysis using python or R. I use ggplot and Rawgraphs for exploratory visualizations, before polishing the charts using Illustrator.
 I also love creating beautiful maps using satellite imagery and QGIS!

 The New York Times